 BEFORE YOU BOOK YOUR NOONBARRA KELPIE

 We like our customers to be 100% sure before they book their Noonbarra Kelpie.
 With that in mind, it is best if you have seen a few Kelpies and understand that they are very intelligent and are dogs that want to be involved with you and your family.
 They need regular walks and exercise like all breeds.
 No more - no less.
 Don't buy on a whim.
 Owning a dog is a serious commitment.
-We suggest you get a copy of our DVD and a the 'Kelpie Basics' book first to ensure you know what is involved in owning one of our Kelpie pups.
+We suggest you get a copy of our 'Kelpie Basics' book first to ensure you know what is involved in owning one of our Kelpie pups.

 After getting your pup don't waste any time in getting a dog tag.
 The last thing you want is for your pup to go missing in the first week or so.

 INFORMATION AND PHOTOS ON CRATES AND CRATE TRAINING